 Activities at Naiko

-If your way of relaxing involves being active, there is plenty for you to do at Naiko.
+If your way of relaxing involves being active, there is plenty to do at Naiko.
 Try yoga on the deck at sunrise, exploring the Rarkang property or walking the Heysen Trail.

 You can also enjoy the pristine waters at your own private beach which is only a moments walk away.

-In-house massages and spa treatments are available.
+In-house massages and are also available.
 Other experiences can be enjoyed including 4wd tours and helicopter flights.